AnushkaRakesh/SuperHero-Hunter/README.md

 On clicking any particular search result (any superhero), open a new page with more information about that superhero (Superhero page).

 2.Superhero Page :-
-Should show a lot of information about the superhero like their name, photo, powerstats, bio (these are must, rest you can add if you want).
+Should show a lot of information about the superhero like their name, photo, powerstats, bio, speed ,etc..

 3.My favourite superheroes Page :-
 Display a list of all the favourite superheroes.